Raleigh , NC

 I think fishing really started long ago growing up in a family in Oregon, where I wasn't limited by my gender.
 My father expected me to shovel chicken manure just like he did my brother.
 As a teenager, my Dad taught me to use a chainsaw and sent us to the tree farm to work.
 My mother, who we lost to cancer when I was just 14, always said, "Do your best."
 My father remarried a confident and outgoing Hawaiian, Mollie, who I love dearly and who encouraged me in all my activities.
 The dynamic of my family left me unafraid to try new things and be adventurous.
 Though we lived just five minutes from Foster Lake in Oregon, and while I did spend time canoeing, my fishing experience as a young girl included only one trip--a completely unsuccessful attempt to catch something with a cheap rod and a can of hominy.
 I thought fishing was so boring!

-For the next several years, I would take my four children camping at a camp owned by our church--Eagle's Nest in Seven Springs, NC.
+For the next several years, I would take my four children camping at a camp owned by our church.
 It has a beautiful little lake, and each time I took my family camping, I would spend most of the time fishing.
 A sweet couple, Dennis and Sue Langston, lived at the camp--volunteers serving running the camp.
 One day Dennis came down and offered me a tip.
 He handed me a couple of Gary Yamamoto Senko worms and told me how to fish them.
 I was so thrilled to start catching fish, and each time we came back to camp, I would catch more.
 I fell in love with fishing.
 I already loved being outdoors--I love to backpack, camp, etc. But fishing was a new kind of exciting.
 Every time that line went taught, it felt like I was a kid opening a Christmas present--what was on the other end?

 Aspirations or goals with fishing